You are herePrograms

 Application of culturally and linguistically appropriate smoking cessation consultations on quit smoking practice:

 PI (Lead researcher): Iraj Poureslami.
-Co-investigators: Mark FitzGerald and Milan Khara.
+Co-investigators: Milan Khara.
 Research Staff: Jenny Ip, Liping Liang, Marcus Woo.

 We initiated a study on smoking cessation targeting current adult smokers from Mandarin, Cantonese and English-speaking communities.
 The aim of this study is to empower smokers from the targeted communities to change their smoking habits and apply behavioural modification strategies in helping them live a smoke-free life.
 The consultation procedure involves applying comprehensive behavioral therapy consultations and engaging the smoker and a family member/friend in the process, developing individualized action plans for each participant base on their needs and smoking patterns, and engaging community leaders to advocate and promote smoke-free environment.
 Case-by-case team consultation approach will also be used in devising the initial action plans and further modifications in the consultation procedures that would be relevant to each participant’s personal and cultural needs.